fermyon/developer/content/events/2023-copenhagen-rust-meetup.md

 title = "Copenhagen Rust Community Meet-Up" date = "2023-08-22T17:00:00Z"
-description = "Catch Mikkel Hegnhoj & Sohan Maheshwar at the August Copenhagen Rust meet-up in which they'll present, \“An introduction to Spin, a serverless WebAssembly framework written in Rust\”.
-We'll be sponsoring food & drinks as well -- make sure to RSVP now to save your spot!"
+description = "Catch Mikkel Hegnhoj & Sohan Maheshwar at the August Copenhagen Rust meet-up in which they will present, \"An introduction to Spin, a serverless WebAssembly framework written in Rust\".
+We will be sponsoring food & drinks as well -- make sure to RSVP now to save your spot!"

 [extra]
 type = "event"